Codecademy/docs/content/sql/concepts/dates/terms/date-trunc/date-trunc.md

 ---
 Title: 'DATE_TRUNC()'
 Description: 'Function to truncate a date, time, or timestamp to a specified interval (e.g. day or week).
-Available in PostgreSQL.'
+Available in PostgreSQL and SQL Server.'
 Subjects:
   - 'Data Science'
 Tags: